mangopdf/mangopdf.github.io/_drafts/sunburntcountry.md

 ### Whoa how r u such a hacker I wish I could be a hacker like u
 C'mon buDdY you read the blog post.
 You know this wasn't hacking.
 But I suppose I could,,,, detail my philosophy on hacking, unprompted.

+//nah definitely make this into its own section.
 #### Unprompted and unnecessary philosophy on hacking and restaurant water

 Oh so you're gonna read _this_ section huh?